Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: Abstract

 \section{Abstract}

-We construct several families of genus embeddings of near-complete graphs using index 2 current graphs.
-In particular, we give the first known minimum genus embeddings of certain families of octahedral graphs, solving a longstanding conjecture of Jungerman and Ringel, and Hamiltonian cycle complements, making partial progress on a problem of White.
-Index 2 current graphs are also applied to various cases of the Map Color Theorem, in some cases yielding significantly simpler solutions, e.g., the nonorientable genus of $K_{12s+8}-K_2$.
-We give a complete description of the method, originally due to Jungerman, from which all these results were obtained.
+We construct several families of minimum genus embeddings of dense graphs using index 2 current graphs.
+In particular, we complete the genus formula for the octahedral graphs, solving a longstanding conjecture of Jungerman and Ringel, and find triangular embeddings of complete graphs minus a Hamiltonian cycle, making partial progress on a problem of White.
+Index 2 current graphs are also applied to various cases of the genus of the complete graphs, in some cases yielding simpler solutions, e.g., the nonorientable genus of $K_{12s+8}-K_2$.
+In addition, we give a topological proof of a theorem of Jungerman that shows that a symmetric type of such current graphs might not exist roughly ``half of the time.''